muskannazeer/HCCDA-Cloud/README.md

 # Cloud-Assignments
-This repository contains a collection of hands-on labs and assignments performed on Huawei Cloud.
-It includes tasks related to IAM user management, ECS (Elastic Cloud Server) deployment, cloud storage, virtual networking, security settings, and real-time monitoring.
+This repository contains a collection of hands-on labs and assignments performed on the Huawei Cloud Course.